 What are your project’s goals?

-As a park project, the project goals are balanced between improving conditions for salmon and improving the park experience for park visitors.
-The proposed project is one in which the parts of the park that don’t function well for fish are the same ones that don’t function well for people.
-As a result, there is a strong alignment of the improvements needed for both.
+The goal for this project is to prepare preliminary design deliverables within the two-year time frame that address all of the objectives stated below that will meet the overarching goal for salmon stated as follows:

-The overarching goal for salmon is to restore the natural connectivity and instream habitats between Lund’s Gulch Creek and Puget Sound; and to enhance rearing habitat for non-natal juvenile Chinook, coho, cutthroat, and chum salmon.
+Restore the natural connectivity and instream habitats between Lund’s Gulch Creek and Puget Sound; restore sediment delivery processes to the shoreline areas and enhance rearing habitat for non-natal juvenile Chinook, coho, cutthroat, and chum salmon.

 What are your project’s objectives?

-The objective for this current proposal includes the following:
+The objective for this current proposal includes the following objectives that will be realized in a future restoration project:

-Complete final design and contract bid documents that includes all habitat restoration elements identified for this project within two year time limit (by 2018); with the following restoration goals to be realized under a future phase.
+.

-Restore the Lund’s Gulch Creek estuary upstream of the railroad embankment by replacing a box culvert with a multi-span trestle bridge by 2019.
+Restore the Lund’s Gulch Creek estuary upstream of the railroad embankment by removing approximately 130 lf of rock embankment and existing box culvert and replacing with a four-span bridge by 2019.

 Restore and enhance the lower reaches of Lund’s Gulch Creek by remeandering or rerouting the creek in lowermost 300 feet, as well as supplementing instream wood structures (in lowermost 800 feet) to improve performance and habitat by 2019.

 Enhance the riparian vegetation along the creek, estuary, and nearshore by expanding width of corridor and species composition by 2021.

+Restore sediment delivery processes to the shoreline that are vital to delta formation and habitat by 2019 by removal of the existing barrier (approx. 130 lf of railroad embankment) by 2019.

+Reconnect the existing freshwater wetland located north of the creek to the creek by removal of the path and fill by 2019.

 What are the assumptions and constraints that could impact whether you achieve your objectives?